Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/red-hat-virtualization.md

 RHV 3.5.1+ environments \(using API v3\) require an export storage domain to be set up.

-1. Add backup storage domain in the RHEV \(which points to the NFS export on vProtect Node\)
+1. Add a backup storage domain in RHEV \(which points to the NFS export on vProtect Node\)
-   * If you have multiple data centres you need to enable `Multi DC export` a checkbox in node configuration
+   * If you have multiple data centers, you need to enable the `Multi DC export` checkbox in the node configuration
-     * Remember that you need to use named datacenters in your RHV environment to avoid name conflicts
+     * Remember that you need to use named data centers in your RHV environment to avoid name conflicts
-     * RHV datacenter may use only one export storage domain, that is why you need to create subdirectories for each data centre in the export path i.e. `/vprotect_data/dc01`, `/vprotect_data/dc02`, and use each subdirectory as NFS share for each data centre export domain \(separate NFS exports\)
+     * An RHV datacenter may use only one export storage domain, which is why you need to create subdirectories for each data center in the export path i.e. `/vprotect_data/dc01`, `/vprotect_data/dc02`, and use each sub-directory as NFS share for each data center export domain \(separate NFS exports\)
-     * Export \(staging\) path in the above-mentioned scenario is still `/vprotect_data`, while `dc01` and `dc02` are datacenter names
+     * The export \(staging\) path in the above-mentioned scenario is still `/vprotect_data`, while `dc01` and `dc02` are data center names
-     * Older versions of RHV \(3.5.x\) require to specify a mapping between DC names and export storage domains - you need to provide pairs of DC name and corresponding SD name in node configuration \(section `Hypervisor`\)
+     * Older versions of RHV \(3.5.x\) require you to specify mapping between DC names and export storage domains - you need to provide pairs of a DC name and a corresponding SD name in the node configuration \(section `Hypervisor`\)
-   * If you have only one data centre and don't want to use multiple datacenters export feature in the future, you can use default settings, and setup NFS export pointing to the staging path \(e.g. `/vprotect_data`\)
+   * If you have only one data center and don't want to use the multiple data centers export feature in the future, you can use the default settings and set up the NFS export pointing to the staging path \(e.g. `/vprotect_data`\)
-   * Note that export must be set to use UID and GID of `vprotect` user
+   * Note that export must be set to use the UID and GID of the `vprotect` user
-   * Example export configuration in `/etc/exports` to the selected hypervisor in RHV cluster:
+   * Example export configuration in `/etc/exports` to a selected hypervisor in the RHV cluster:

      ```text
      /vprotect_data    10.50.1.101(fsid=6,rw,sync,insecure,all_squash,anonuid=993,anongid=990)
      ```

-     where `anonuid=993` and `anongid=990` should have correct UID and GID returned by command:
+     where `anonuid=993` and `anongid=990` should have the correct UID and GID returned by command:

      ```text
      [root@vProtect3 ~]# id vprotect
      uid=993(vprotect) gid=990(vprotect) groups=990(vprotect)
      ```
 2. Both import and export operations will be done using this NFS share – restore will be done directly to this storage domain, so you can easily import the backup into RHV \(shown below\)
-   * backups must be restored to the export path \(node automatically changes names to the original paths that are recognized by RHV manager.
+   * backups must be restored to the export path \(the node automatically changes names to the original paths that are recognized by the RHV manager\).
-3. When adding RHV 4.0+ hypervisor managers make sure to have a URL like the following:
+3. When adding RHV 4.0+ hypervisor managers, make sure you have a URL like the following:

    ```text
    https://RHV_MGR_HOST/ovirt-engine/api/v3
    ```
+**Note:** Restore to RHV using SPARSE disk allocation format is not supported if backup files are in RAW format and destination storage domain type in either Fibre Channel or iSCSI.
+If such configuration is detected, then disk allocation format is automatically switched to PREALLOCATED